-- 1. Refer to the T Transportation Impact Analysis idelines for information on the use of this tool. - 2.
-Refer to 1 TIA Frequently Asked Questions a quick overview. - 2.
+- 1. Refer to the Transportation Impact Analysis idelines for information on the use of this tool. - 2.
+Refer to TIA Frequently Asked Questions raquick overview. - 2.
 Hover over red corner tags for additional information on individual measures. - 3.
 Proposed TDM or MMLOS measures should be new and/or an improvement of existing conditions.
 A project will not receive credit for measures already in place.
-Proposed TDM or MMLOS measures should also make sense in the context of project location and future use.
+Proposed TDM or MMLOS measures should also make sense in the context of project location and future use. - 4.
+A glossary sheet is provided as an additional tab.
+Typical terms are defined within this glossary.